neuquen/neuquen.github.io/README.md

 ## Summary:

 This website was built for a final project in the class [CS 171 - Visualization](http://www.cs171.org/) from Harvard University.
-We used [D3](https://d3js.org/) as our primary tool to create various visualizations about robots and their impact on jobs in the United States.
+We used [D3](https://d3js.org/) as our primary tool to create various visualizations about the potential impact of robotics on jobs in the United States.

 ## URLS: